 The prophet was wrong in leaving his God-given mission for his work was not finished.
 The battle had only started.
 Had he stayed bravely by, and had he sent a message to the queen telling her that the God who had given him triumph over the prophets of Baal would not leave him now, he would have seen the mighty power of God revealed to protect his life from all danger.

 As Elijah slept, God’s sent his angel and touched his side delivering a message of hope.
 And the angel provided food for Elijah’s nourishment.
 This was divine wisdom in God’s simple treatment of the tired prophet.
-Then, again a second time, God graciously provided nourishment to sustain the prophet’s body (v.
-6,7).
+Then, again a second time, God graciously provided nourishment to sustain the prophet’s body (1 Kings 1: 6,7).

 In life, a person may experience low points where distresses and hardships seem unavoidable.
 It is easy to be cheerful and courageous when there are successes, but it is not easy when the spirit is weak and tired.
 It is then that a peons needs most to keep his faith and trust in the Lord, that he may not fall prey to despair.
 A person needs only to look at Jesus and trust in His love.
 The Psalmist wrote, “Whenever I am afraid, I will trust in You” (Psalm 56:3).